-Procedure 1-5 To disable MySQL replication on an SGI ICE X system
+Procedure 1-7 To disable MySQL replication on an SGI ICE X system

-- 1. From the VGA screen, or through an ssh connection, log into the system admin controller (SAC) as the root user. - 2.
+- 1. From the VGA screen, or through an ssh connection, log into the SAC as the root user. - 2.
 Type the following command to start the cluster configuration tool: - # /opt/sgi/sbin/configure-cluster - 3.
 On the Main Menu screen, select Q Configure MySQL Replication (optional), and select OK. - 4.
 On the pop-up window that appears, select N no, and select OK.